Three officers found guilty on all charges of violating George Floyd civil rights

 Mr Kueng pinned Mr Floyd down on his back and Mr Lane held down his legs.
 They had both been on the job just three and four days at the time and were first on the scene of Mr Floyd’s arrest.

+During the month-long trial, prosecutors told the court that none of the three officers did anything to try to stop Chauvin or to try to save the life of Mr Floyd.

+“They chose to do nothing, and their choice resulted in Mr Floyd’s death,” prosecutor Manda Sertich said in closing arguments.

-All three former officers took the stand at their trial last week where they sought to deflect the blame onto Chauvin - who was the senior-most officer on the scene.
+All three former officers took the stand at their trial where they sought to deflect the blame onto Chauvin - who was the senior-most officer on the scene - claiming they were following his lead.

 Chauvin reached a plea deal with federal prosecutors in December, pleading guilty to the civil rights charges in exchange for avoiding joining the trio on trial and being moved to federal prison.